 Where Are Adoption Cases Heard?

 Adoption is a legal process for making a child a permanent member of a family other than the child's birth family.
-In order to formalize an adoption, the adoptive family must make its way through the legal process in a family court, under the jurisdiction of a court of law in the state where the adoption occurs.
+In order to formalize an adoption, the adoptive family must make its way through the legal process in a family court.
+The family court is under the jurisdiction of a court of law in the state where the adoption occurs.

 The following article will help you better understand where adoption cases are heard.